Hattyoriiiiiii/Hattyoriiiiiii.github.io/_pages/about.md

 ---
 layout: about
 title: about
-description: About me (Tatsuya Hattori - 服部竜也)
+description: My name is Tatsuya Hattori (服部 竜也 - in Japanese).
+I am a Master’s student at Tokyo University of Science in the Maezawa Lab.
 permalink: /
 subtitle: Biology | Epigenetics | Bioinformatics